BrenoAqua/Senren/docs/sharex.md

     *   Go to ShareX -> Hotkey settings...
     *   For each of the **Screenshot**, **Screenshot-NSFW**, and **Audio** hotkeys:
         *   Click the task to highlight it, then click **Edit**.
-        *   Under "Actions", select the "Save image to file" (for screenshots) or "Save file" (for audio) action.
         *   Check **Override screenshots folder**.
         *   Change the path to *your* profile's `collection.media` folder (e.g., `C:\Users\Administrator\AppData\Roaming\Anki2\YourAnkiProfileName\collection.media`).
         *   Click **Ok**.